munificent/craftinginterpreters/book/scanning.md

 To recognize the beginning of a number lexeme, we look for any digit.
-It's kind of tedious to add cases for every decimal digit, so we'll stuff it in the default case instead:
+It's kind of tedious to add cases for every decimal digit, so we'll stuff it in the default case instead.

 ^code digit-start (1 before, 1 after)

-This relies on:
+This relies on this little utility:

 ^code is-digit